possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 ssh-add ansible
 ```

-Copy the contents of the ansible.pub key over to Digital Ocean
+Copy the contents of the ansible.pub key over to Vultr in their SSH Keys section

 ```tcsh
 cat ansible.pub
 ```

-Create the Digital Ocean droplet and select the new SSH key then copy the droplet IP
+Create another machine and select the new SSH key then copy the IP of the new machine

 Update the hosts file with the new Digital Ocean droplet IP